vishaljoshi789/GIT404/README.md

 ## 🧠 Motivation

-The goal of `git404` is to **learn how Git actually works internally** by rebuilding its basic features from scratch using Rust.
+The goal of `git404` is to **learn how Git actually works internally** by rebuilding its basic features from scratch using Rust — but instead of calling Git’s own plumbing commands, everything is implemented manually to replicate the behavior.

-This project takes direct inspiration from Git’s **plumbing commands** like:

-- `git hash-object`
-- `git cat-file`
-- `git write-tree`
-- `git commit-tree`

-These are the low-level building blocks of Git. `git404` attempts to recreate their behaviors to teach how Git stores and links objects internally.
+This project attempts to teach how Git stores and links objects internally — from hashing blobs to creating commits and managing trees — all while writing your own logic.

 ---